cubasepp/currency-converter-ui/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

-Please not you need https://github.com/cubasepp/currency-converter running
+Please note you need https://github.com/cubasepp/currency-converter as backend

 To tun test: `npm run test`